dankamongmen/notcurses/doc/man/man3/notcurses_plane.3.md

 parameter (save **n**) may be **NULL**.

-When a plane is blitted to using **ncvisual_render** and **NCBLIT_PIXEL** (see **notcurses_visual(3)**), it loses many capabilities.
-Such a "sprixelated" plane cannot be resized, nor can cell-based output be applied to it.
-The sprixel will remain associated until a new sprixel is blitted to the plane, or the plane is destroyed.
+When a plane is blitted to using **ncvisual_render** and **NCBLIT_PIXEL** (see **notcurses_visual(3)**), it ceases to accept cell-based output.
+The sprixel will remain associated until a new sprixel is blitted to the plane, the plane is resized, or the plane is destroyed.
+The base cell of a sprixelated plane has no effect; if the sprixel is not even multiples of the cell geometry, the "excess plane" is ignored during rendering.

 # RETURN VALUES